Zenovations/knockout-sync/README.md

 ##### fields.persist

 {Boolean=true} When false, this field is not sent to the data store during save operations.
+It is possible to observe fields which are not persistent.

 ##### fields.observe

-{Boolean=true} When false, the field is not wrapped in a Knockout.js observable
+{Boolean=true} When false, the field is not wrapped in a Knockout.js observable.
+It is important to note than fields which are not observed cannot trigger an auto-update (we aren't observing them).
+They can still be stored when a save occurs.

 ##### fields.type

-{String='string'} The type of field, one of: string, int, float, email, url, date, time
+{String='string'} The type of field, one of: string, int, float, email, date, time

+##### fields.default

+The initial value to set the field to (must pass validation).
+If a value is not specified, then the default is based on the type:

+ * boolean: false
+ * integer: 0
+ * float:   0
+ * string:  null
+ * email:   null
+ * date:    0
+ * time:    '00:00'

 ##### fields.minLength